shahzadahamad/Instant/README.md

 # Install backend dependencies
 npm install

+# Set up environment variables (Check out ENV_SETUP.md for details)
+# Ensure you create a .env file in the backend directory

 # Start the backend server
 npm run dev

-# Open a new terminal and navigate to the frontend directory
+# Open a new terminal window and navigate to the frontend directory
 cd ../Frontend

 # Install frontend dependencies
 npm install

+# Set up environment variables (Check out ENV_SETUP.md for details)
+# Ensure you create a .env file in the frontend directory

 # Start the frontend server
 npm run dev